ART @ ICS

 Students are encouraged to explore all mediums in the classroom.

-Students 5th-8th grade are invited to join Clay Club from January 16th – April 3rd.
-Students will learn how to wedge clay and can make up to three ceramic objects of their choice (pinch pots, bowls, pendants, ornaments or carved tiles).
-Each student will receive 10lbs of clay.
-A pottery wheel demonstration will be given by the instructor.
-Students will have the opportunity to take turns and try the pottery wheel.
-Throwing pottery requires practice so please be aware that not every throw will result in a successful ceramic work of art.
+This is the final week of Clay Club.
+Participating students learned how to wedge clay and made three ceramic objects of their choice (pinch pots, bowls, pendants, ornaments or carved tiles).
+Each student received 10lbs of clay.
+A pottery wheel demonstration was given by the instructor.
+Students had the opportunity to try the pottery wheel.
+Throwing pottery requires lots of practice and Clay club students enjoyed throwing and experimenting with different forms on the wheel.

 Please note: Ceramic works of art require proper clay wedging to remove air bubbles.
 Air bubbles can cause an explosion inside the kiln during firing resulting in damage to the work of art itself and possible damage to other student artwork.
 The instructor is not responsible for breakage through improper handling, wedging or ceramic glaze defects after firing.
 Ceramic artwork shrinks by 10% after firing.